 - establish and maintain liaison with other societies of copy editors worldwide.

-As a member of the Professional Editors’ Guild, I undertake to abide by the following Code of Conduct:
+Members of the Professional Editors’ Guild abide by the following code of conduct:

 - I will strive to produce work of the highest possible standard, I will accept full responsibility for my work and I will draw the attention of my client or employer to any unresolved problems.